episode6/mockspresso/README.md

   - `MockitoPlugin`: Applies the `MockitoMockerConfig` to provide compatibility with mockito.
 - mockspresso-easymock
   - `EasyMockPlugin`: Applies the `EasyMockMockerConfig` to provide compatibility with easymock.

-### TODO
-Mockspresso is still in very early stages of development.
-The basics should all work, but we hope to implement the following functionality in future support modules (we have no timeline for any of this support and would welcome contributions).

-- Guava plugin: special object handling for things like Suppliers and Futures
-- Dagger1 plugin + ObjectGraph support: special object handling for Lazys and (powermock enabled) support for a working MockspressoObjectGraph
-- Dagger2 plugin + Component support: similar to dagger1 support, but for dagger2

 ## License
 MIT: https://github.com/episode6/mockspresso/blob/master/LICENSE